abhi-mag21/miscellaneous-info/README.md

 ### Blackbird ###

 Blackbird helps you:
-a.
-Search for a given username across hundreds of social media, forums, and websites
+1. Search for a given username across hundreds of social media, forums, and websites
-b.
-Detect possible accounts linked to the same username
+2. Detect possible accounts linked to the same username
-c.
-Useful for OSINT investigations, bug bounty recon, or personal privacy audits
+3. Useful for OSINT investigations, bug bounty recon, or personal privacy audits

 ### Steps to follow: ###
 1. Open terminal and type :  git clone https://github.com/p1ngul1n0/blackbird